dozzie/seismometer-toolbox/doc/manpages/hailerter.rst

 .. option:: --flapping-threshold <fraction>

-   Fraction of the watched messages (between ``0.0`` and ``1.0``) that need to change status to consider the object's status to be flapping.
+   Fraction of the watched messages (between ``0.0`` and ``1.0``) that need to change status to consider the status stream to be flapping.

    Both :option:`--flapping-window` and :option:`--flapping-threshold` need to
    be provided for flapping detection to be enabled.